adriansalvatori/SVCMS2022/README.md

 3. Add theme(s) in `web/app/themes/` as you would for a normal WordPress site
 4. Set the document root on your webserver to Bedrock's `web` folder: `/path/to/site/web/`
+5. Import the Default SQL Database located at /config/SVCMS2022/movidagrafica_svcms2022_latest.sql
-5. Access WordPress admin at `https://example.com/wp/wp-admin/`
+6. Access WordPress admin at `https://example.com/wp/wp-admin/`

 ## Bedrock sponsors